DeanLemans/deanlemans.github.io/content/00-raw/00_03-personal/quotes.md

 > Life is to struggle.
 To claw our way up the mountain that is progress.
 >
 > Progress, even if we start from the smallest and lowest of places, is exhilarating.
 Death was final.
 Death was the end of all means of progress.
 What is life if not to constantly make small, incremental changes?

+> You made me think of this quote: "If you want to build a ship, don't drum up the men to gather wood, divide the work, and give orders.
+Instead, teach them to yearn for the vast and endless sea." - Antoine de Saint-Exupéry

 > "See, boy, the better ya understan' yerself, the kinder you are, usually.
 Kindness, as in, not compassion.
 > Compassion's no virtue, 's just blind acceptance.
 Be a trap, often.
 Excuse yer failings; 's good for babies and kids.
 Not for older ones, traps 'em with excuses.